 "An ocelot.
 Hmm," said Jacob.
 "I don't know anything about ocelots, but I know who would.
 You should speak to the Mother Cat."

 "The Mother Cat?
-Who is she?
-Where does she live?" asked Kari.
+Who is she?" asked Kari.

 "The Mother Cat knows most things.
 She lives in the volcano."

 Kari thanked Jacob, and wondered how anyone could live in the volcano.
-None of the animals ever dared to go too close to the volcano, but Kari had to find out about the Land of the Ocelots, and she decided she would try to find the Mother Cat.
+None of the animals ever dared to go too close to the volcano, but Kari had to find out about the Land of the Ocelots.
+She must try to find the Mother Cat.

 The volcano grew hotter as Kari climbed, and after a while it became too hot for Kari to climb up any farther at all without burning her paws, so she decided to circle the volcano.
-On the far side she found the opening to a cave among the rocks.
+On the far side from the one she had climbed she found the opening to a cave among the rocks.
 Kari was very scared now, but she softly padded into the dark hole before her.

 She heard a low rumbling and the hot ground trembled under her.
 The cave seemed to be lit from within with a red, flickering glow.
 The air grew hotter the farther into the cave Kari went, and the rumbling grew louder.
 Just when she thought she would have to turn around from the heat and from fear, Kari found herself in a large room.
 In the center of the room was an enormous cat.
-The cat filled most of the room and she seemed to have a smile on her face.
 Her eyes were closed and she was purring loudly.
 Kari realized that it was the cat's purring that had caused the rumbling and the trembling she had heard and felt ever since she entered the cave.
 Kari was still scared, but she could not take her eyes away.
 The Mother Cat was the biggest, fattest, most beautiful creature Kari had ever seen.

 Kari could not tell if the Mother Cat was asleep or not, and did not know what to do.
 She waited at the edge of the room, and after a short time the Mother Cat slowly opened half an eye and said "Come closer, child, so that I may see you".